nvelden/geneviewer/README.md

 ## GCVieweR

 **GCVieweR** is an R package designed for gene cluster visualizations.
-It allows side by side visualization of multiple clusters and has options to add a legend, labels, annotations, and interactive tooltips.
+It allows side by side visualization of multiple clusters and has options to add a legend, labels, annotations, tooltips, customized scales, colors and much more.

 ## Installation